 Article Translations: (Spanish)

-Whether their summer was jam-packed with activities or filled with complaints about being bored with nothing to do, kids often have a tough time making the back-to-school transition.
+Whether their summer was packed with activities or filled with complaints about being bored with nothing to do, kids can have a tough time making the back-to-school transition.

 As with any new or unsettling situation — like starting school for the first time or entering a new grade or new school — give kids time to adjust.
 Remind them that everyone feels a little nervous about the first day of school and that it will be an everyday routine in no time.